26th February 2025

 Like other sectors, insurers’ digital channels are typically well protected from fraud – the blind spot lies in the telephony channel, where the human element leaves organisations exposed.
 Read on to understand how fraudsters target insurance company contact centres and how to prevent it.

 Professional and organised fraudsters will abuse any vulnerabilities they find in systems and processes to defraud insurance companies for financial gain, adapting their approach to the changing environment.
-And our work with the insurance sector shows that contact centres – which are often more vulnerable than online channels – have become a prime target.
+And our work with the insurance sector shows that contact centres – which are often more vulnerable than online channels – remain a popular target.

-As we expand our customer community, we’re gaining ever-increasing insight into how fraudsters are exploiting contact centres across sectors to gain access to personal data and commit fraud – and we have the tools to help insurance companies to combat it.
+As we expand our customer community across several sectors, we’re gaining increasing insight into how fraudsters are exploiting the telephony channel to gain access to customer accounts and commit fraud – and we have the tools to help insurance companies to combat it.
 Read on to find out out how.

-With the right technology in place, it is possible to spot these patterns and flag callers displaying these traits in the contact centre and stop fraud in its tracks.
+With these elements and the right technology in place, it is possible to spot and flag suspicious callers in the contact centre and stop fraud before it impacts your customers and your growth targets.

 How Smartnumbers can help

-The Smartnumbers Protect platform offers insurers an additional layer of protection by helping identify suspicious calls in the contact centre.
+The Smartnumbers Protect platform offers insurers an additional layer of fraud protection by helping identify and flag suspicious calls in the contact centre, before they are answered.

 Stop insurance fraud in its tracks